learn-co-students/python-instance-variables-lab-nyc-career-ds-062518/README.md

 print(driver_two)
 ```

 Notice anything?
 Pretty hard to tell who is who...
 How can we fix this?
 We could probably give them names, right?
+Well, how do we assign a name to these instances?

 That's where instance variables come in.
 Instance variables can be thought of as an attribute on an object.
 So, if we want our instance objects to have a `name` attribute, we simply need to add it to the object.

 ```python